tezock/tezock/README.md

 -->

-Hey there!
 I'm Robert, and I'm a Computer Science Student at The University of Texas at Austin.

 At the current moment, I'm learning more about Distributed Systems by reading Designing Data Intensive Applications.
 [See my current progress & notes/learnings here!](https://docs.google.com/document/d/1h3aq_Ic3waq1mlfTA0s4wpD8YLDrzcP3Eg1sz0bkeJA/edit?usp=sharing)